 How to use Klorvess oral

-To prevent stomach upset, you must first mix your dose of potassium with a glass (4 to 8 ounces/120 to 240 milliliters) of cold water or juice as directed by your doctor.
+To prevent stomach upset, you must first mix your dose of potassium with a glass (4 to 8 ounces/120 to 240 milliliters) of cold water as directed by your doctor.
+Some brands may also be mixed with juice.
 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
 After mixing, slowly drink the entire mixture.
-Take each dose after a meal.
+Take each dose with a meal or immediately after a meal.
 If you have upset stomach, mixing your dose in a larger amount of liquid may help.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time(s) each day.
 The dosage is based on your medical condition and response to treatment.
 Do not increase your dose or take it more often than prescribed.